Tutorial: llmTools

 Tool definition JSON

-A request from the client to Ollama can carry a tools field, which is a JSON Array of tool signatures as JSON Objects.
+A request from the client to Ollama can carry a tools field, which is a JSON Array of tool signatures encoded as JSON Objects.
 For example, here’s a request with the signature of a single tool, get_location:

 {

-"appID": "edu.umich.reactive.postman",
+"appID": "edu.umich.reactive.DUMMY_UNIQNAME",

 "model": "qwen3",